Cirilla

 # CacheInfo(hits=1, misses=3, maxsize=32, currsize=3)

-class cirilla.LLM_pieces.Expert(args)
+class cirilla.LLM_pieces.SwiGLU(args)

 ArgumentTypeDescription